AlexRubio1/Alex_2025/navigation/about.md

 > **The beginning of my coding journey**

 The start of my journey was a little intense has I didn't know what I was for a little bit until the teacher and my dad helped me.
 Going on I started to try and use python to code animation and make intertaining games.
-Also w

 > **My Sports Journey**